HuskyHacks/cazadora/README.md

 - Organizes and color codes the results.

 ## How-to
 > 💡 You will need to authenticate with a user that can run queries against the Graph API.
-I have not tested the script outside of my own testbed tenant and can't gurantee it works everywhere.
+I have not tested the script outside of my own testbed tenant and can't guarantee it works everywhere.

 - Clone the directory and change directories into it.
 - Install the dependencies: